An international jury of independent experts evaluates submissions using the following criteria.

 To learn about the 2021 Award winners and honourable mentions click here.

 Measuring impact in the field of pluralism is a complex task.
 When measuring impact, the Award focuses on the direct results of an individual’s or organization’s activities.
 Candidates must demonstrate that their achievements:

 - Have significantly improved the inclusion of diverse individuals or groups in the economy, society, culture, politics, health services, education sector, etc.

 - Have a high likelihood of long-term sustainability.

-Nominees must demonstrate, either through their institution’s policies or individual efforts, that they have made an exceptional and sustained commitment to the inclusion of diverse individuals.
+Candidates must demonstrate, either through their institution’s policies or individual efforts, that they have made an exceptional and sustained commitment to the inclusion of diverse individuals.

-|31 August 2016||Nomination process closes||Nominations will be accepted until 5 p.m.
-EST.|
+|May 31, 2022||Submission process closes||Submissions will be accepted until 5 p.m.
+Eastern Time.|

-|Final selection||An independent international Jury composed of seven experts reviews submissions and selects the three awardees.|
+|April 2023||Jury meeting||An independent international Jury of experts reviews submissions and selects a shortlist.
+Unsuccessful candidates are notified.|